E-3

 *A TN petition does not need to be filed for an employee who will begin TN employment by entering the U.S. from abroad.
 In such a case, no TN petition fees apply.
 If the worker is Mexican, they may need to pay TN visa fees if a TN entry visa from a U.S. embassy/consulate is required.
 If the worker is Canadian, they may need to pay a TN applicant fee at the U.S. port of entry.

-Note: If a dependent will file Form I-539/I-539A to apply for A TD change of status or extension at the same time as the filing of a TN petition (Form I-129) for the employee, submit the Form I-539/I-539A to FSIS so that we can mail it in the same envelope with the TN petition.
+Note: Dependents have the option to file Form I-539 online at the USCIS website or FSIS can courtesy file a paper application for an TD change of status or extension at the same time as the filing of a TN petition (Form I-129) for the employee.
+Submit the Form I-539/I-539A and filing fee to FSIS so that we can mail it in the same envelope with the TN petition.

 (top)